Project Information

 Sheffield Island Road - Box Culvert

 • We share the concern of the community regarding the current state of the Box Culvert on Sheffield Island Road.
-We are actively working with licensed registered professional engineers who have experience with other bridge replacement in this region to assist in identifying the path to improve and/or repair the crossing.
+We have engaged Thomas & Hutton, who are licensed registered professional engineers, who have experience with other bridge replacement in this region to assist in identifying the path to improve and/or repair the crossing.
+A copy of the report is available to download below.

 Fire & Life Safety